 What are the risk factors for developing thrush?

-There are certain circumstances which will increase the risk of developing thrush.
+There are certain circumstances that will increase the risk of developing thrush.
 These include:

 - Use of antibiotics